10 Photo Tips to Capture Candid Studio Photos

 As a creator, you will need to take photos of yourself and your art.
-This isn’t the nice professionally documented images of your art that you submit to art exhibitions or print in magazines.
-These kind of photos are process images, work in progress pics, studio shots, selfies, and other creative candids.
+These aren’t the nice professionally documented images of your art that you submit to art exhibitions or print in magazines.
+These kinds of photos are process images, work-in-progress pics, studio shots, selfies, and other creative candids.

-7. Tell a Story: Show whats unique about you, your creative practice, and your space.
-Use your collections, tools and other possessions to help tell your personal story in your images.
-Be sure to document the real version of you.
+7. Tell a Story: Show what’s unique about you, your creative practice, and your space.
+Use your collections, tools, and other possessions to help tell your personal story in your images.
+Be sure to document the real version of yourself.

 9. Relax: Being relaxed and having a bit of fun will definitely come off in your images.
 Play some tunes or maybe uncork a bottle of wine.
 A slightly opened mouth, and slightly bent legs and knees can make you look more relaxed if you are stiff in photos.
 Candid photos and outtakes can also be fun to share too.

 10. Editing: Don’t think you need Photoshop or Lightroom to adjust your images.
 You can do most of the necessary editing on a simple photo program already uploaded on your basic computer or the editing software on your phone.
 You can also do editing through some apps.
 Don’t forget, filters on Instagram can adjust your social media images too.